gurjeetsinghvirdee/W3Schools-Frontend-Development-Exercises/README.md

 ## Overview

-Welcome to the W3Schools Frontend Development Exercises repository!
-This collection of exercises is designed to cover a comprehensive range of topics in HTML, CSS, and JavaScript.
-Whether you are a beginner looking to build a solid foundation or an experienced developer seeking to enhance your frontend skills, these exercises provide hands-on practice and guidance.
+Welcome to the Frontend Development Exercises repository!
+This collection of hands-on exercises covers a comprehensive range of topics in HTML, CSS, and JavaScript.
+Whether you're a beginner building a solid foundation or an experienced developer looking to enhance your frontend skills, these exercises provide practical, real-world scenarios.
+Each exercise includes solution results in the form of images, allowing you to visually check how the code works.
+Detailed explanations accompany each exercise, offering insights into the underlying concepts, and examples illustrate different use cases and scenarios.
+The exercises span a wide array of frontend development topics, including HTML structure, CSS styling, JavaScript functionalities, and more.
+Varied difficulty levels cater to learners of all experience levels, allowing everyone to learn and practice at their own pace.

 ### Table of Contents:-